-- Authorizing computers to play DRM-Protected purchased items
+- Authorising computers to play DRM-Protected purchased items

 - Accessing iTunes Match, if you are subscribed

 - Accessing iTunes Season Passes

-Content without Digital Rights Management (DRM), such as iTunes music purchases, continue working normally while your account is deactivated.
+Content without Digital Rights Management (DRM), such as iTunes music purchases, continues working normally while your account is deactivated.
 However, any DRM-free content stored in iCloud Music Library isn't accessible or able to be played.

 Any content with DRM protection that you have purchased ––such as apps, movies or TV shows – might stop working or stop updating while your account is deactivated, depending on the content type.

 What happens to my subscriptions?

 Any subscriptions that you have for services such as Apple Music, iCloud storage, or third-party services to which you have subscribed using your Apple ID or that are linked to your Apple ID are cancelled at the end of the billing cycle when you deactivate your account.

-If you subscribed to Apple Music through a carrier and linked your account to the Apple ID you are deactivating, you can still stream music but you lose access to other Apple Music features like iCloud Music Library.
+If you subscribed to Apple Music through an operator and linked your account to the Apple ID you are deactivating, you can still stream music but you lose access to other Apple Music features like iCloud Music Library.

 I am a family organiser.
 How does deactivating my account affect my family members?

-If you are the organizer of a Family Sharing group and you deactivate your Apple ID, your family stops sharing items such as Apple Music, iCloud Storage, and purchases.
+If you are the organiser of a Family Sharing group and you deactivate your Apple ID, your family stops sharing items such as Apple Music, iCloud Storage and purchases.
 In addition, any child accounts in your family are deactivated with your account.